 Common Associated Conditions

 Babies with trisomy 13 will have a characteristic group of problems that may include the following: microcephaly (small head size), cleft lip and/or cleft palate (facial and/or oral defect), omphalocele (abdominal defect), spina bifida (open spine defect), microphthalmia (small eyes), anophthalmia (absent eyes), scalp defects, polydactyly (extra fingers and toes), cryptorchidism (undescended testes), omphalocele (infant's intestines, liver or other organs stick outside of the belly), holoprosencephaly (anatomic defect of the brain involving the forebrain), kidney defects, and skin defects of the scalp.
 About 80% of infants with Trisomy 13 will have a heart defect as well.
 The type of heart defect varies, but most often would be a ventricular septal defect (opening between the lower heart chambers), an atrial septal defect (opening between the upper heart chambers), a patent ductus arteriosis (a blood vessel from fetal life that does not close), or dextrocardia, which is a location of the heart on the right side of the chest instead of the left side.

 Short-term Treatment and Outcomes

+Parents of a baby with Trisomy 13 face many difficult decisions regarding the care of their child.
 Babies will be given comfort care, and 80% will not survive past the first month of life.
 Most will not live past the first week, regardless of medical intervention.
 Despite good caloric intake, many babies with chromosomal defects will show slow growth.
 Parents will be offered genetic testing and counseling.

 Long-term Treatment and Outcomes

-The list of possible complications is very great because so many body systems are involved with the trisomy 13 condition.
+The list of possible complications is very great because so many body systems are affected with the trisomy 13 condition.
 Infection and difficulty feeding will be big issues in caring for these babies.

 Implications for Children's Development